 Filipino Kitchen is my outlet to creatively educate people that Filipino cuisine isn't restricted to adobo or pancit...
 It goes beyond that, and there is always a story behind each dish.

-We would like to thank AC Boral, Bert Ganzon, Raven Guerrero, and Riko Rosete for their contributions to the development of Filipino Kitchen.
+We would like to thank Caitlin Preminger, Chef AC Boral, Bert Ganzon, Raven Guerrero, Riko Rosete and the Kultura Festival Board past and present (Ryan Viloria, Mark Calaguas, Christian Sanders, Michael Barin, Tia Adams, Jeffrey Alton, Nasstasha Camba) for their significant contributions to the development of Filipino Kitchen.